Geronimo Stilton (TV series): Production

-Geronimo Stilton is produced by Atlantyca and Rai Fiction in Italy, MoonScoop Group in France for seasons 1-2, and Superprod and Back UP Media in France in season 3.
+Geronimo Stilton is produced by Atlantyca and Rai Fiction in Italy, MoonScoop in France for seasons 1–2, and Superprod and Back UP Media in France in season 3.
 On April 15, 2010, it was announced that the series would continue with a second season of 26 episodes, which premiered in Italy on October 24, 2011.
-A third season was announced on February 6, 2013, and on October 14, 2014, it was announced that France-based studios Superprod and Backup Media would help with the production, thus replacing the crew of MoonScoop Group.
+A third season was announced on February 6, 2013, and on October 14, 2014, it was announced that France-based studios Superprod Animation and Backup Media would help with the production instead with the former taking over production from MoonScoop (who went bankrupt in early 2014).

 The series was animated using Toon Boom Harmony.
-The animation was outsourced to Toon City Animation, Snipple Animation for seasons 1-2 and Top Draw Animation for season 3 located in the Philippines, and Dong Woo Animation for season 2 located in South Korea.
+The animation was outsourced to Toon City Animation, Snipple Animation for seasons 1–2 and Top Draw Animation for season 3 located in the Philippines, and Dong Woo Animation for season 2 located in South Korea.